bennettpeter/MythTV-LeanCapture/README.md

 - Only records stereo audio.
 - Does not support closed captions.
-- If the User interface of the Stream App changes significantly, this capture will need changes.
+- If the user interface of the Stream App changes significantly, this capture will need changes.
-- The fire stick sometimes needs powering off and on again if it loses its ethernet connection.
-This is not a hard failure, it can continue on wifi until reset.
+- The fire stick sometimes needs powering off and on again if it loses its Ethernet connection.
+This is not a hard failure, it can continue on WiFi until reset.
-- Occasionally it resets its display resolution to the default.
+- Occasionally the fire stick resets its display resolution to the default.
 This is not a hard failure, it may use extra bandwidth until reset.
+- You have to set up a list of channels that you use for recordings.

 ## Hardware required

 - Amazon Fire Stick or Fire Stick 4K.
 - USB Capture device.
 There are many brands available from Amazon.
 Those that advertize 3840x2160 input and 1920x1080 output, costing $5 and up, have been verified to work.
 These are USB 2 devices.
 Running `lsusb` with any of them shows the device with `ID 534d:2109`.
 - USB 2 or USB 3 extension cable, 6 inches or more.
 Stacking the fire stick behind the capture device directly off the MythTV backend without an extension cable is unstable.
-- Optional ethernet adapter for fire stick (recommended).
-You can either use the official Amazon fire stick ethernet adapter or a generic version, also available from Amazon.
+- Optional Ethernet adapter for fire stick (recommended).
+You can either use the official Amazon fire stick Ethernet adapter or a generic version, also available from Amazon.
 - You can use additional sets of the above three items to support multiple recordings at the same time.
 - MythTV backend on a Linux device.
 This must have a CPU capable of real-time encoding the number of simultaneous channels you will be recording.